When the Office Disappears, What Tells You What to Work On Next?

 How Does the Ivy Lee Method Compare to Other Systems?

-| Feature | Ivy Lee Method | 1-3-5 Rule | Eisenhower Matrix | Eat That Frog |
+| Feature | Ivy Lee Method | 1-3-5 Rule | ABC Method | Eat That Frog | MIT Method |

-| Daily task count | 6 max | 9 (1 big, 3 medium, 5 small) | Varies (sorted by quadrant) | 1 primary focus |
+| Daily task count | 6 max | 9 (1 big, 3 medium, 5 small) | No cap (every task graded) | 1 named (the “frog”) | 1 to 3 priorities |

-| Sorting method | Ranked by importance | Categorized by size | Urgency vs importance grid | Most dreaded task first |
+| Sorting method | Ranked by importance | Categorized by size | Graded A, B, C by priority | Hardest, highest-impact first | Single highest-impact task |

-| Sequential order enforced? | Yes, strict | No | No | Only for task #1 |
+| Sequential order enforced? | Yes, strict | No | Within grades only | First task only | First task only |

-| Best for | Focus and overwhelm reduction | Mixed task sizes | Strategic weekly triage | Beating procrastination |
+| Best for * | Focus and overwhelm reduction | Mixed task sizes | Long, mixed-priority lists | Beating procrastination | Protecting one big priority |

 What Are the Most Common Ivy Lee Method Mistakes?

 Writing vague tasks is the fastest way to sabotage the Ivy Lee Method.
-“Work on marketing” isn’t a task – it’s a category.
+“Work on marketing” isn’t a task, it’s a category.
 Your list should contain specific, completable actions: “Draft the March newsletter intro” or “Create three social media graphics.”
 Vague tasks invite procrastination because your brain doesn’t know where to start.

 Planning in the morning instead of the evening is a third mistake.
 Morning planning eats your best cognitive hours and misses the sleep benefits of evening list-making.
-You also lose the “pre-decided day” advantage – instead of starting with task one immediately, you spend twenty minutes deciding what to work on.
+You also lose the “pre-decided day” advantage.
+Instead of starting with task one immediately, you spend twenty minutes deciding what to work on.

 And if a task keeps rolling forward for three or more days?
 That’s a signal.
 Either it isn’t truly important (cut it), it’s too big (break it down), or you’re avoiding it (make it task one tomorrow).
 Persistent task rollover on an Ivy Lee list is diagnostic information about task sizing or priority, not a sign of failure.